Six Reasons to Replace Missing Teeth

 Nowadays, Australians are keeping their natural teeth for longer throughout their lifetime, thanks to advancements in modern dentistry and good oral hygiene practices at home.
-However, tooth decay, gum disease and trauma remain the key causes of tooth loss and extractions each year.
+However, tooth decay, gum disease and dental trauma remain the key causes of tooth loss and tooth removal each year.

 1. Missing teeth affect your smile

 If you miss one or more teeth, you may lose your willingness to smile openly or often.
 When this occurs, you lose some of the many benefits of smiling, including: